Inflation Impact on Pension

 • Employee Pension Scheme (EPS): The EPS is a government-initiated scheme that provides pension benefits to employees in the organized sector.
 The pension amount under EPS is linked to the employee's years of service and average salary, ensuring a regular income stream during retirement.

 • National Pension System (NPS): The NPS is a voluntary pension scheme that aims to provide retirement income to individuals.
-It offers both equity and debt investment options, allowing individuals to build a diversified portfolio tailored to their risk preferences and retirement goals.
+It offers both equity and debt investment options, allowing individuals to build a diversified portfolio tailored to their risk preferences and retirement planning goals.

 • Pradhan Mantri Vaya Vandana Yojana (PMVVY): The PMVVY is a pension scheme exclusively designed for senior citizens.
 It provides regular pension income and offers an attractive interest rate, ensuring financial stability for retirees in the face of inflationary pressures.